BlueHawk278/Maths-Engine/MathsEngine/Modules/Statistics/Dispersion/Dispersion.md

 ## Dependencies

-Mention if this module relies on any other modules in your project.
-*Example*: "This module depends on `MathsEngine.Modules.Core.StatisticsHelpers` for basic calculations like mean and median."
+This module depends on `MathsEngine.Modules.Core.StatisticsHelpers` for basic calculations like mean and median.